Far from equilibrium relaxation in the weak coupling limit

-In the boundary coupling setup, only a subset $\partial X\subset X$ of the DoF is connected with the bath.
-We assume that apart from boundary flips, the system is completely isolated, and therefore any additional dynamics cannot change the total energy in the system.
-Consequently, it is limited to a transition between microstates within the same energy macrostate.
-Moreover, we assume that the relaxation within each energy shell is extremely fast, so we can consider the distribution within each energy macrostate as thermalized, namely all the energy microstates within each energy shell have the same probability.
+In the boundary coupling setup, only a subset $\partial X\subset X$ of the DoF are connected to the bath.
+We assume that, apart from boundary flips, the system is completely isolated and therefore any additional dynamics cannot change the total energy in the system.
+Consequently, it is limited to transitions between microstates within the same energy macrostate.
+Moreover, in the weak coupling limit the relaxation timescale within an energy macrosstates is extremely fast compared to the heat exchange, so we can consider the distribution within each energy macrostate uniformly ergodized.
 For concreteness, we consider the case of a single spin coupled to the bath, $\partial X =\{\sigma_1\}$.
-A general energy shell $(S_1^i, S_2^i)$ is connected through thermal flips to other energy shells $(S_1^j, S_2^j)$ only when $S_1^i - S_1^j = \pm 2$ and $S_2^i - S_2^j = \{0 , \pm 4\}$, which are the possible values for flipping one spin in a ring \footnote{The single-spin flip analysis implies similar analyses for larger sets $\partial X$.}.
-Using Glauber dynamics \cite{Glauber1963,Felderhof1971} one can write the transition rates among these energy shells as
+A general energy macrostate $\vec{m}_i$ is connected through thermal flips to other energy macrostates $\vec{m}_j$ only when $S_{1;i} - S_{1;j} = \pm 2$ and $S_{2;i} - S_{2;j} = \{0 , \pm 4\}$, which are the possible values for flipping one spin in a ring \footnote{The single-spin flip analysis implies similar analyses for larger sets $\partial X$.}.
+Using Glauber dynamics \cite{Glauber1963,Felderhof1971} one can parametrize the transition rates among these energy macrostates as

-This choice ensures both detailed balance as well as convergence to the Boltzmann equilibrium.
-The multiplicity of states $\Omega_i$ can be evaluated combinatorially \cite{Andriushchenko2016}, so the results we obtain are exact.
-In more complicated models, like 2D Ising lattices, the exact form of $\Omega$ as a function of $E$ becomes quickly intractable as the size of the systems increases \cite{Beale1996}.
-Monte Carlo algorithms that estimate this dependence \cite{Wang2001} allow to explore relatively large sizes, but the approximations introduced could alter the relaxation mechanisms hindering the thermodynamic limit analysis.
+where $\Gamma_{ij} = \frac{1}{2}\textrm{sech } \frac{E(\vec{m}_j) - E(\vec{m}_i) }{2 T_b}$.
+To find the LFE of each macrostate $\vec{m}_i$, we evaluate the exact multiplicity of states $\Omega_i$ combinatorially \cite{Andriushchenko2016}.
+In more complicated models, like 2D Ising lattices \cite{Beale1996}, the exact form of $\Omega$ as a function of $E$ becomes quickly intractable as system size increases \footnote{Monte Carlo algorithms that estimate this dependence \cite{Wang2001} allow to explore relatively large sizes, but the approximations introduced could alter the relaxation mechanisms hindering the thermodynamic limit analysis.}.